Empowering Communities for Sustainable WASH Access, Improved Health, and Enhanced Livelihoods in Eight Regions of Ethiopia

 WASH Small and Medium microfinance enterprises established or strengthened.

-Micro catchment-based water safety plans implemented, safeguarding water quality at its source and ensuring safe drinking water for communities.
+Water safety plans implemented, safeguarding water quality at its source and ensuring safe drinking water for communities.

 WASH Saving and Loan Associations established.